awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshooting-windows-instances.md

 The AWSSupport\-TroubleshootRDP automation document allows the user to check or modify common settings on the target instance that can impact Remote Desktop Protocol \(RDP\) connections, such as the **RDP Port**, **Network Layer Authentication \(NLA\)**, and **Windows Firewall** profiles\.
 By default, the document reads and outputs the values of these settings\.

-The AWSSupport\-TroubleshootRDP automation document can be used only with instances that are enabled for [AWS Systems Manager](https://aws.amazon.com/systems-manager/), also referred to as a [managed instance](https://docs.aws.amazon.com/systems-manager/latest/userguide/managed_instances.html)\.
-Your instance must have the SSM agent installed and have an IAM role attached with permissions to Systems Manager\.
+The AWSSupport\-TroubleshootRDP automation document can be used only with instances that are enabled for use with AWS Systems Manager\.
+These instances also referred to as *managed instances*\.
+For more information, see [Setting Up AWS Systems Manager for Hybrid Environments](https://docs.aws.amazon.com/systems-manager/latest/userguide/managed_instances.html) in the *AWS Systems Manager User Guide*\.
+Your instance must have the AWS Systems Manager SSM Agent installed and have an IAM role attached with permissions to Systems Manager\.
 You must change the default parameter values to modify the common RDP settings on the target instance\.

 1. Log in to the [Systems Manager Console](https://console.aws.amazon.com/systems-manager/)\.